dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 :numref:`table_PS_format_info_SL1L2`, :numref:`table_PS_format_info_SAL1L2`, :numref:`table_PS_format_info_VL1L2`, and :numref:`table_PS_format_info_VAL1L2`

 The SL1L2, SAL1L2, VL1L2, and VAL1L2 line types are used to store data summaries (e.g. partial sums) that can later be accumulated into verification statistics.
 These are divided according to scalar or vector summaries (S or V).
 The climate anomaly values (A) can be stored in place of the actuals, which is just a re-centering of the values around the climatological average.
-L1 and L2 refer to the L1 and L2 norms, the distance metrics commonly referred to as the “city block” and “Euclidean” distances.
+L1 and L2 refer to the L1 and L2 norms, the distance metrics commonly referred to as the "city block" and "Euclidean" distances.
 The city block is the absolute value of a distance while the Euclidean distance is the square root of the squared distance.

 The partial sums can be accumulated over individual cases to produce statistics for a longer period without any loss of information because these sums are *sufficient* for resulting statistics such as RMSE, bias, correlation coefficient, and MAE (:ref:`Mood et al., 1974 <Mood-1974>`).
 Thus, the individual errors need not be stored, all of the information relevant to calculation of statistics are contained in the sums.
 As an example, the sum of all data points and the sum of all squared data points (or equivalently, the sample mean and sample variance) are *jointly sufficient* for estimates of the Gaussian distribution mean and variance.

 *Minimally sufficient* statistics are those that condense the data most, with no loss of information.
 Statistics based on L1 and L2 norms allow for good compression of information.
 Statistics based on other norms, such as order statistics, do not result in good compression of information.
 For this reason, statistics such as RMSE are often preferred to statistics such as the median absolute deviation.
 The partial sums are not sufficient for order statistics, such as the median or quartiles.